teroka/dasset/README.md

  Hostname:        None
 ```

-* Toggle EOL for entry so it doesn't show in expiring hardware list.
+* Set EOL for entry as 'false' so it doesn't show in expiring hardware list.

 ```
-$ ./dasset --eol H8B544J
+$ ./dasset --eol false H8B544J
-[H8B544J] EOL status toggled in DB to "True"!
+[H8B544J] EOL status set in DB as "False"!
 ```

 * And run the check again.